jaimingulale-07/PROJECTS/README.md

 - **What It’s About**: A visual demo of a simulation—think moving parts, cool visuals, and tech in action.
 - **Tech Stack**: MATLAB, Python (if applicable)
 - **Status**: [![Status](https://img.shields.io/badge/status-Demo%20Ready-brightgreen)]()
-*Download the MP4 to see it run—pairs with the MnM assignment below!*

 ---